 *Trip dates and cost are based on 10 students and may be subject to change.
 Medications and innoculations must be started prior to the trip to be effective.
 If you have concerns about costs for medications, please contact Julie Rhoads at the Ware Institute.

 One $1,000 scholarship will be offered for 2015.
 You will be expected to pay for or fundraise additional funds for program costs.
-Interested students may apply for the scholarships by filling out the supplemental information available at the bottom of the online application.
+Interested students may apply for the scholarships by filling out the scholarship section at the bottom of the online application.

 This trip is open to first-years, sophomores, juniors and seniors.